TGOlson/woot-js/README.md

 * `showClientString :: WootClient -> String`

-For a string formatted representation of the internal client string.
+Format a string representation of the internal client string.

 ### TODO